kirandash/django-react-imdb/readme.md

 2. Launch terminal and run `python manage.py runserver`
 3. Instead of doing that again and again, we can configure PyCharm to do that for us.
     - Add Configuration ---> Add script path, working directory path and parameters: runserver.

+### 2.8 Create new App, run migrations
+1. The project folder imdb is basically a container for all the apps that we can have on our website.
+Each module can be specified as an app which will perform a specific task.
+2. Create app: `python manage.py startapp api` or `django-admin startapp api`
+3. Add api to list of INSTALLED_APPS
+4. create migrations: `python manage.py makemigrations`
+5. Apply migrations: `python manage.py migrate`
+6. check migration: `python manage.py showmigrations`